Anubhav-byte/Whatsapp-bomber/README.md

  How to run it:

- 1.open cmd and enter the command "python whatsapp_bomber.py".
+ 1.open cmd and enter the command *python whatsapp_bomber.py*.

- 2. In case of linux or mac, type the command "python3 whatsapp_bomber.py".
+ 2.In case of linux or mac, type the command *python3 whatsapp_bomber.py*.

  3.A chrome browser window will pop up with whatsapp web.
 Scan the qr code using your phone whatsapp.

- How to install the files required:
+ ## Installation

 1.Download and install python3 b going to the following link:
     https://www.python.org/downloads/release/python-383/

-2.Install selenium by entering the command "pip install selenium" in cmd.
+2.Install selenium by entering the command *pip install selenium* in cmd.

 3.In case of linux, python3 should be automatically installed, you can install selenium by using the above command.